ElaWajdzik/SQL_Challenge_Case_Study_3---Foodie-Fi/D. Outside The Box Questions.md

 ### 3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?

+Every customer starts using Foodie-Fi with a 7-day free trial, after which they can choose a paid subscription (monthly or annual).
+First, I would analyze **the source of acquisition** for each customer and check if certain sources are better or worse at converting free trial users into paid customers.
+It would also be helpful to **examine what customers do during the trial period** (e.g., how often they use the platform, what content they watch, etc.) and identify any actions that are common among users who ultimately become paid customers.

+Once the key actions correlated with conversion are identified, I would conduct **A/B testing** with new customers.
+Group A would experience the platform as it is, while Group B would be exposed to changes designed to encourage conversion.
+For instance, Group B could receive special newsletters showcasing platform features, see tutorials highlighting key functions upon login, or be offered a limited-time discount (e.g., 10% off) on a first subscription.

+I would also recommend conducting **satisfaction surveys** for all customers—after the trial, after their first month, and after long-term use.
+Analyzing the results can reveal strengths and areas for improvement.
+Additionally, sending **surveys to churned customers** can help identify the main reasons for their departure, though response rates for these surveys are typically low, but even a few responses can provide valuable insights.

+Finally, I would **analyze the behavior of long-term customers** compared to those who have churned.
+For example, customers who are about to churn might stop logging into the platform, which could trigger a reminder email or push notification highlighting a great show or unfinished episodes.
+This proactive step could re-engage users and reduce future churn.

 ***